Ron is a student of African American history. His writing highlights the stories of people who overcame prejudice to achieve great things.

 Almost a Third of African Americans Self-Identify as Conservative

 According to a 2009 Pew poll, 32% of African Americans describe themselves as conservative.
 That is only slightly less than the 37% of the general population who make the same declaration.
 Moreover, when it comes to hot-button moral issues such as abortion and same-sex marriage, the poll found that the views of African Americans are more conservative than those of the population as a whole.

 Yet, while white conservatives identify strongly with the Republican Party, very few African Americans do.
 Why is there such an aversion, even antipathy, among the vast majority of African Americans toward the GOP?

 Why Don't Conservative African Americans Support the GOP?

 Let’s be frank: many African Americans are convinced that the Republican Party is racist to its core.
 GOP leaders, of course, vigorously deny that charge.
 But the historical roots of that perception are well documented.

 For decades after Emancipation, African Americans voted (when they were allowed to vote) almost exclusively for Republicans.
 After all, Abraham Lincoln, the first Republican president, had been instrumental in ending slavery.
 And in the years immediately following his death, the Republican Party worked hard to secure civil and voting rights for blacks.

-But the GOP’s response to the Civil Rights revolution of the mid-20th century turned African Americans' allegiance on its head.
-Because of GOP policies and actions that were initiated during that period, and which continue today, many African Americans came to the conclusion that the Republican Party was not one in which they could feel welcomed and valued.
+But the GOP’s response to the Civil Rights revolution of the mid-20th century turned African Americans' allegiance around.
+Because of GOP policies and actions that were initiated during that period (which continue today), many African Americans came to the conclusion that the Republican Party was not one in which they could feel welcomed and valued.